 What will my insurance cover if there's an accident?

-Jeff Schneider of Gotham Brokerage strongly advises anyone with outdoor space to have apartment insurance.
+Jeff Schneider of Gotham Brokerage (FYI, a Brick sponsor) strongly advises anyone with outdoor space to have apartment insurance.
 These spaces "are typically covered under most third-party liability policies when it comes to things like accidents caused from barbecuing and furniture blowing off," he says.
 "As long as you can prove that the damage wasn't caused intentionally, then you can probably be covered even if somebody decides to sue."

 What sort of furniture I should buy?